ducornag/DD2482-Tutorial-Dicord-Git/DD2482-Tutorial-Discord-Git/step2.md

 We now want to implement more implement more interaction, especially with PRs.
 *We chose PRs but if you read the documentation of the API, you can do a lot of other aspects!*
 For that, we want more than just displaying PRs as they come.
 We will focus on three aspects.
-- Giving the list of currently opened PRS
+- Giving the list of currently opened PRs
 - Creating a new PR
 - Accepting or refusing a PR directly in Discord